chickens2/pony-comic-generator/README.md

 	* `1`: users without a defined pony will have their pony procedurally-chosen based a seed other than their username
 	* `2`: all users receive a procedurally-chosen pony
 * `closeup_zoom` affects both the characters and the background
+* In the Backgrounds section of the config file, you may use subfolders, such as `Custom/Test12`.
+Put all the backgrounds that you like into the custom folder if you don't want them to be committed back to the repository.

 ## [Future Plans](./roadmap.md)